matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 ### AuthStore

-It stores and persists the user credentials.
-My implementation is heavily inspired by the Bloc pattern + RxJS.
+It stores and persists the user credentials. **My implementation is heavily inspired by the Bloc pattern + RxJS**.
 This is a new pattern that raises in [Dart + Flutter world](https://medium.com/flutter-community/why-use-rxdart-and-how-we-can-use-with-bloc-pattern-in-flutter-a64ca2c7c52d).
 I like it and I ported the concept in Angular.
-I don't want to talk too much about BLOC pattern since there are a [huge amount of articles about it](https://www.google.com/search?q=BLoC+Pattern&oq=BLoC+Pattern).
+I don't want to talk too much about BLOC pattern since there are [many articles about it](https://www.google.com/search?q=BLoC+Pattern&oq=BLoC+Pattern).

 In a nutshell: I exploit RxJS to create a reactive credential store, anyone is interested in some auth data should subscribe to it.
 If someone wants to change auth data, he can call the auth methods.
 Very simple.